 - Should the Bylaw be passed, there will be some impact on staff to support the development and administration of the program.
-The program would primarily impact the Financial Services area to provide the general oversight of the lending, revenue, and tax-related components of the program. - The Communications department would develop any program marketing and website development.
+The program would primarily impact the Financial Services area to provide the general oversight of the lending, revenue, and tax-related components of the program. - Corporate Communications will develop program marketing and website development.